 Apple cider vinegar is an excellent remedy option for urinary tract infections in cats.
 It can be used to create proper pH balance in your cat’s urine and maintain it, which works to get rid of bacteria.
 Reduced bacteria will allow your cat’s urinary tract to naturally heal and stay healthy afterward.
 You can use apple cider vinegar when infection symptoms arise and until they subside, or continue using it regularly to prevent the onset of future urinary tract problems.

 Administering Apple Cider Vinegar for Urinary Tract Infections

 Mix about ½ a teaspoon of ACV into your cat’s freshwater supply.
 If they do not like the water once the ACV has been added, try replacing the water with broth to disguise the acidity of the ACV.

 ACV can help your cat get rid of a developing upper respiratory infection.
-It helps loosen congestion so your cat can breathe easier and feel better, which should enhance their appetite.
-It should also increase their want for water, which is especially important while congested.
-ACV will not cause any side effects like antibiotics and other prescription medications can.
-If medications are used, ACV can help enhance their healing effects.
+It will work as an expectorant helping your cat to breathe easier and feel better which should enhance their appetite.
+It should also increase their water consumption which is especially important while congested.

 Administering Apple Cider Vinegar for Upper Respiratory Infections

 Using organic ACV with the “mother” will give better results.
 You must always gently shake the ACV bottle before use.
 If your cat is on any other medical treatment or has been diagnosed suffering a medical condition such as kidney disease, please consult with your veterinarian before administering ACV to make sure this can be done safely.